Frequently Asked Questions

 Do you supply bait?

 - Bait: Bait is included if you are paying to hire rods.
-A small surcharge may be made for some trips where large quantities of Ragworm or other more expensive baits are required.
 If you are using your own Rods and tackle then you will either need to provide your own bait or ask us to provide at a small extra cost.

 Is it extra to hire rods, reels and tackle?

 - Rod and Reel: Many anglers like to bring their own kit, however we can supply you with a rod and reel for a supplement of £5 for 4 hour trips, £7.50 for 6 hour trips and £10 for full day trips (8-10 hours) Shark fishing is £20 per person per trip.

-- Tackle: We will supply your end tackle – traces, hooks and weights.
+- Tackle: We will supply your end tackle – traces, hooks, weights and bait.
 If you have your own then extra tackle can be purchased on the boat if required.

 How do I pay?

-- Payment: Payment is by cash on the boat to the skipper.
+- Payment: You can pay by Cash, card, Paypal or BAC’s.
 It is customary to pay your skipper before leaving the harbour.
-You may be asked for a deposit when you make a booking.
+You will be asked for a deposit when you make a booking.

 What if the trip is cancelled?

-- Cancellations: We monitor the weather and we will be able to confirm your booking the night before your trip.
+- Cancellations: We monitor the weather and we will be able to confirm your booking the day before your trip, sometimes not until the evening if we are out of phone signal range.
 It is your responsibility to call the skipper!
 If your trip is cancelled you will need to select another date.
 Any deposit can be refunded or transferred.

 Can we keep our catch?

 - Bass Limits: There is currently a complete ban on any anglers taking Bass between December and February (inclusive) therefore any Bass caught during that period will have to be returned, dead or alive to the sea.
 Between March and November you may keep two Bass each per day.

 - Protected Species: Some species of Sharks and Rays as well as other fish such as Silver Eels and Shad are protected.
 Your skipper will tell you if a fish may be kept or if it should be returned.